Giving Compass’ Take:

 • The author gives advice on the importance of philanthropic organizations using a systems change lens when approaching philanthropy and spurring social change.

 • Why isn’t systems change work on the forefront of all organizations?
-Why not always be working to find root causes rather than temporary fixes?
+How can donors encourage more organizations to focus on root causes?

 • Learn about how evaluating your own organization can support systems change work.